Get all the information about the application process.

 - We also are known for stressing communication skills, especially strong writing, and students are regularly required to write case-study analyses based in research and theory.

 - Our track record is exemplified by our graduates: A great majority (89%) in 2017 acquired middle-management positions in higher education or advanced at their current institutions, and 11% pursued graduate studies.

 - The University of Miami was a pioneer in strategic enrollment management and started the nation’s first EM-centered program two decades ago.

 - Today, we’re the only higher education graduate program in which EM is at the base of every concentration – as well as the only program that focuses on predictive modeling.

 - More than 90% of our master’s students add value to their M.S.Ed. by concurrently earning a certificate outside their chosen track.

-The Enrollment Management concentration (33 credit hours), the product of a unique collaboration between the School of Education and Human Development and the Division of Enrollments, integrates theory, research, teamwork, and effective communication.
-It is an interdisciplinary program, with courses also required in the School of Business Administration.
-Opportunities abound for integrating research and theory in daily practice.
-It instills understanding of enrollments from first contact with prospective students through matriculation, graduation and beyond.
+Enrollment Management (33 credit hours) is an interdisciplinary collaboration of the School of Education & Human Development and the Division of Enrollment Management, integrating theory, research and effective communication with applications to daily practice.
+This track, which includes courses in the School of Business Administration, instills understanding of enrollments from first contact with prospective students through matriculation, graduation and beyond with an eye on today’s most pressing issues.
 Research, teamwork, strategic planning and a capstone project are emphasized.

-The Institutional Research and Policy Analysis concentration (33 credit hours), focuses on skills necessary to conduct applied research related to the effective functioning of postsecondary institutions.
-Practitioners in the field of institutional research work in various capacities at the institution.
-Areas of study extend beyond integrating research into effective administrative or policy initiatives to include understanding state and federal policies, higher education foundations, statistics, and data analytics.
+Institutional Research & Policy Analysis (33 credit hours) focuses on conducting research to increase the effectiveness of postsecondary institutions.
+Practitioners in this growing field serve colleges, universities and other educational systems in many different capacities.
+Studies extend beyond integrating research into administrative and policy initiatives to understanding state and federal policies, higher education foundations, statistics and data analytics.
 A hands-on practicum in institutional research completes the experience.